varunghat/circadian_soundscape/README.md

 This readme file was created by Confused_scientists for the AI+Environment Hackathon 2024

+# INSTRUCTIONS TO RUN THE CODE

+Windows:

+1. Double-click start_app.bat
+   OR
+1. Open command prompt
+1. Navigate to the folder where the script is located
+1. Run: start_app.bat

+Mac/Linux:

+1. Open terminal
+2. Navigate to the folder
+3. Run: chmod +x start_app.sh
+4. Run: ./start_app.sh

 # HOW TO RUN STREAMLIT

 1. Install streamlit by running `pip install streamlit`